Justia Maine Supreme Court Opinion Summaries

 Family Law

-The Supreme Court affirmed the judgment of the district court terminating her parental rights to her daughter pursuant to Me.
+The Supreme Judicial Court affirmed the judgment of the district court terminating Mother’s parental rights to her two children pursuant to Me.
 Rev. Stat.
-22, 4055(1)(A)(1)(a).
-Given the district court’s findings and the court’s other extensive, specific findings of fact, all of which were supported by competent evidence in the record, the Supreme Court held that the district court did not err in its determination of unfitness, nor did it err or abuse its discretion in determining that termination of Mother’s parental rights, with a permanency plan of adoption, was in the child’s best interest.
-View "In re Anastasia M." on Justia Law
+22, 4055(1)(A)(1)(a) and (B)(2)(a), (b)(i), (b)(ii).
+Mother appealed, challenging the sufficiency of the evidence supporting the district court’s finding of parental unfitness and the determination that termination was in the best interest of the children.
+The Supreme Judicial Court held (1) the evidence was sufficient to support the district court’s findings of parental unfitness; and (2) the district court did not clearly err or abuse its discretion in its finding and conclusion that termination of Mother’s parental rights, with a permanency plan of adoption, was in the best interests of the children.
+View "In re Zianna G." on Justia Law

 Posted in: